SupratikSarkar/TMD-Chiral-Cavity/README.md

 ## TMD-Chiral-Cavity

-This repository contains data analysis files for the publication arXiv:2308.04574.
+This repository contains data analysis files for the manuscript arXiv:2308.04574.
+Parts of the code were developed by Dr. Daniel Suarez and Dr. Andrey Grankin.

 The repository is divided into 3 folders:
 1. Transfer_Matrix_Method has a Mathematica notebook Transfer_matrix_method.nb which has the code used for transfer matrix method (TMM) simulations.
 All necessary files to run the code are present in the Transfer_Matrix_Method/Files folder.
 One only needs to set the proper path to the files in the notebook after downloading it.